w3c/wpub/EXPLAINER.md

 - Provide a mechanism for defining an ordering of the resources in a publication

-- Describe the affordances needed for reading publications on the web
+- Describe the affordances needed for reading publications on the web.
+Note that publications may take many forms, from journals to educational texts to novels.